Site logo

 Factor 6: Complexity and Access Difficulty

 Jobs that are technically complex or physically difficult to access attract higher rates.
 A pipe in an accessible under-sink location costs less to repair than the same fault in a pipe buried beneath a concrete screed floor.
-Electrical work in a roof void, tiling on a high bathroom wall, or repainting on a third-floor façade all carry complexity and safety premiums.

 When requesting a quote, always describe the access situation clearly, and ask the handyman to see the job in person before quoting if the access or complexity is unusual.
-A quote given blindly over the phone is likely to change when the handyman arrives and sees the actual conditions.

 How to Ensure You Are Getting Fair Value